trek-view/fusion2sphere/README.md

 Note, the resulting image frames will not have any metadata -- this is not covered by the script.

 [Our GoPro Frame Maker script can do this](https://github.com/trek-view/gopro-frame-maker/) ([the logic for which is described here](https://github.com/trek-view/gopro-frame-maker/docs/LOGIC.md))

-### Camera support

-This script has currently been tested with the following cameras and modes:

-* GoPro Fusion
-	* Unstitched 360 Videos (camera output: 2x mp4)
-	* Unstitched 360 jpgs (camera output: x jpg)

 ## Support